Amir Haskel: Protest against the prime minister

 In October 2016, Haskel began to protest against prime minister Benjamin Netanyahu, claiming that he is leading towards a bi-national state, is not furthering peace and security, is "tearing Israeli society apart", and derailing Israeli democracy using "anti-democratic legislation and attacking the press and gatekeepers".
 As one of the first in the "Individual Protests", Haskel protested for four years on his own and with a handful of others at various junctions, mainly at the entrance to his hometown of Yavne.

 On June 11, 2020, Haskel joined Ori Nachman, who had been protesting for days near the Prime Minister's residence in Jerusalem, and, with inspiration from the George Floyd protests, initiated the "Sabbath Protests at Balfour".
 Haskel was joined by members of the "Individual Protest".
 On June 26, 2020, police came to break up a protest at Balfour Street with a few dozen protesters and arrested Haskel, who was giving a speech, claiming that protesters were blocking off the road.
 Haskel was arrested along with two others.
 They were offered to be released in exchange for a commitment to never return to Balfour Street, but they refused.
 The day after Haskel's arrest, hundreds marched towards the Russian Compound, where Haskel and the others had been detained.
 On Balfour Street, the number of protesters had reached a thousand.
 On the following Sunday morning, Haskel was released by the detainee judge without preconditions.
 In the days which followed, the number of protesters continued to rise and on July 14, a protest of thousands of people was held and was attended for the first time by youth protest movements.
 This event is what sparked the penultimate protests against Benjamin Netanyahu.

+On June 13, 2023, Haskel was arrested by police prior to attending an economics conference in Sderot where he was protesting against ministers Nir Barkat and Yitzhak Goldknopf as part of the ongoing 2023 Israeli judicial reform protests against the government.
+Haskel was informed by police that he cannot go inside to attend the conference even though he had signed up for the public event on May 24th, just a few weeks before.
+Haskel stated that the police had no right to prevent him from entering due to the fact that it was a public event that he had signed up for.
+Haskel was detained by police who claimed he was "interfering with public order".
+Later, in a police investigation, Haskel told the investigator "We are fighting for democracy - Is this democracy?".
+Haskel was later released under no pre-conditions.